gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/10_identity_and_authentication.md

 ##### Defending authentication

-The cloud provider should take active measures to defend against authentication attacks, like password sprays and common weak passwords, as described inPrinciple 11 – External interface protection.
-Similarly, the provider should supply security alerts (seePrinciple 13.2) if they are discovered in common public locations, like code hosting repositories or breach data sharing sites.
+The cloud provider should take active measures to defend against authentication attacks, like password sprays and common weak passwords, as described in Principle 11 – External interface protection .
+Similarly, the provider should supply security alerts (see Principle 13.2 ) if they are discovered in common public locations, like code hosting repositories or breach data sharing sites.
 Ideally, these should be accompanied with an option to remediate the issue.

 The cloud provider should endeavour to make authentication as user-friendly as possible, to avoid discouraging the use of strong authentication methods.
 This includes: